 Dinosaur National Monument (Gates of Lodore)

 The Gates of Lodore may be Colorado’s greatest undiscovered scenic gem.
 Here the Green River, already beautiful all on its own, cuts right into Diamond Mountain, creating a giant red gateway into a sheer, precipitous canyon, all surrounded by gorgeous pinyon-juniper forest.
 It’s a site worth coming to for the landscape alone, but luckily the birding can also be good.
-The drive in passes through some riparian, where species like Yellow-breasted Chat and Lazuli Bunting can be found, before coming to a campground and short trail surrounded by pinyon-juniper.
+The drive in passes through some riparian habitat, where species like Yellow-breasted Chat and Lazuli Bunting can be found, before coming to a campground and short trail surrounded by pinyon-juniper.
 Here look for Juniper Titmouse, Pinyon Jay, Black-throated Gray Warbler, and Gray Flycatcher, among others.
 This is one of the best places in Colorado to see the cliff chipmunk, a species rare in the state.

 Dates of Access: Open all year